Beat-to-Beat Fetal Heart Rate Analysis Using Portable Medical Device and Wavelet Transformation Technique: Abstract

 \section{Abstract}

-A beat-to-beat Tele-fetal Monitoring and comparison with clinical data are studied with multi wavelet transformation approach.
-Tele-fetal monitoring is a big progress toward wearable medical device for a pregnant woman capable of obtaining prenatal care at home.
-We propose an algorithm for fetal cardiac monitoring using a portable fetal Doppler medical device.
+A beat-to-beat Tele-fetal Monitoring and comparison with clinical data are studied with a wavelet transformation approach.
+Tele-fetal monitoring is a big progress toward a wearable medical device for a pregnant woman capable of obtaining prenatal care at home.
+We apply a wavelet transformation algorithm for fetal cardiac monitoring using a portable fetal Doppler medical device.
 Choosing an appropriate mother wavelet, 85 different mother wavelets are investigated.
-The fficiency of the proposed method is evaluated using two data sets.
-From a publicly available data on PhysioBank, and simultaneous clinical measurement we prove that our beat-to-beat fetal heart rate (FHR) comparison between obtained fetal heart rate by algorithm and the baselines yields a promising accuracy beyond 94\%.
-The proposed algorithm would be robust technique for any similar Tele-fetal monitoring approach.
+The efficiency of the proposed method is evaluated using two data sets including public and clinical.
+From publicly available data on PhysioBank, and simultaneous clinical measurement, we prove that the comparison between obtained fetal heart rate by the algorithm and the baselines yields a promising accuracy beyond 95\%.
+Finally, we conclude that the proposed algorithm would be a robust technique for any similar tele-fetal monitoring approach.